 A single real root u1 of this equation we'll use further for quadratic equation roots finding.
 If the cubic resolvent has more than one real roots, we must choose a single u1 root in the way that gives real p and q coefficients in the formulas:

 Then we substitute p1, p2,q1,q2, in quadratic equations in the right side of the following equation:

 Four roots of the two quadratic equations are the roots of original equation if the pi and qi signs are chosen to satisfy the following conditions:

-Actually we may check only third condition, and if it is not satisfied — just swap q1 and q2.
+Actually, we may check only the third condition, and if it is not satisfied — swap q1 and q2.

 The solution can be verified with the calculator: Complex polynomial value calculation